SalehBM/MachineLearning-Projects/README.md

-# Machine Learning Using PyTorch - Udacity
+# Machine Learning Using PyTorch

 ## Course Goals
 Learn foundational machine learning algorithms, starting with data cleaning and supervised models.
 Then, move on to exploring deep and unsupervised learning.
 At each step, get practical experience by applying your skills to code exercises and projects.